Yankees vs. Rays Player Props Betting Odds

-Player prop bet options for Yandy Diaz, Gleyber Torres and others are available when the Tampa Bay Rays host the New York Yankees at Tropicana Field on Friday (at 6:40 PM ET).
+Player prop bet odds for Yandy Diaz, Gleyber Torres and others are available when the Tampa Bay Rays host the New York Yankees at Tropicana Field on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!